hattipjs/hattip/packages/adapter/adapter-node/readme.md

 ## Using native `fetch`

-This adapter uses [`node-fetch`](https://github.com/node-fetch/node-fetch) as its `fetch` implementation.
-Node versions since 16.15, 17.5, and 18 have a native implementation behind the `--experimental-fetch` flag.
-You can opt in for the native implementation by importing your adapter from `@hattip/adapter-node/native-fetch`.
+This adapter uses [`node-fetch`](https://github.com/node-fetch/node-fetch) if the `fetch` global is not available.
+You can disable this behavior by importing your adapter from `@hattip/adapter-node/native-fetch`, which will throw an error if `fetch` is not available.

 ## `context.passThrough` behavior